pingidentity/pingidentity-devops-getting-started/docs/reference/variableScoping.md

   # .suppress-container-warning
   #
   # NOTICE: Settings in this file will override values set at the
-  #         image or orchestraton layers of the container.
+  #         image or orchestration layers of the container.
 Examples
   #         include variables that are specific to this server profile.
   #
   # Options include: